offbynull/learn/Math/input/input.md

                                                    0     R2
     ```

- 4. The sum of the quotients becomes the final qutoient, and the last remainder becomes the final remainder...
+ 4. The sum of the quotients becomes the final quotient, and the last remainder becomes the final remainder...

     ```{svgbob}
                                   752